-Things to do in Mykonos in 3 days
+What to Do in Mykonos in 3 Days

-3 Days in Mykonos: Day 1 – History and Culture
+3 Days in Mykonos: Day 1 – Explore Mykonos Town & Delos

 Explore the ancient heritage of Mykonos by visiting the Archeological Museum of Mykonos and the archaeological sites of the island.